Tyrn/wei/the-insider-en.typ

 the secretary, flung a fashionable jacket on the chair's back, threw himself in  the  armchair, and sat immobile  for a while.
-Those, who  knew  Shavash superficially, would be certain that  he was upset  by the first  minister's open threat -  the  beautiful yacht clearly aggravated some people.
+Those, who  knew  Shavash superficially, would be certain that  he was upset  by the first  minister's open threat---the  beautiful yacht clearly aggravated some people.
 However strange it may sound, Shavash was upset due to totally different reasons.
 In any case,  in  the absolute quietude of  his  office equipped  with  a dozen counter-tapping  devices, he  allowed himself to wrap  his hands around  his